yuzushioh/EthereumKit/Documentation/GettingStarted.md

 # Getting started

 ## Wallet
+`Wallet` is responsible for generating and storing private keys and addresses, and signing transactions with private keys.
 There are two types of `Wallet` in EthereumKit.
 One is normal `Wallet` and another is `HDWallet` defined by [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) and [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).
 You can choose `HDWallet` for creating a multi-account wallet and `Wallet` for creating single-account wallet.

-### Creating a Wallet
+### Creating Wallet
 You can create a wallet by two ways.
 One is by importing a private key from the other wallet and another is by generating a private key by the seed data. `Mnemonic` class is used for generating a seed data and mnemonic sentence for the back-up.

 ```swift